 B2C consumers usually make orders at a set price that’s the same for all buyers.
 However, this is not the case for B2B eCommerce.
 In the B2B segment, there’s no universal pricing as the prices may fluctuate depending on a customer, their location, negotiated contracts, relationship history between the companies, and other factors.
 B2B clients expect customer-specific product discounts for their specific company.
 This information must be instantly available to your business clients once they’re logged in to the eCommerce store.

-# 5. Direct vs. Post-Delivery Payments
+Direct vs Post-Delivery Payments

 To complete an order, B2C consumers typically pay with a standard form of payment, such as cash, credit or debit cards.
 In B2B, order payments are routinely made on a line of credit, or invoices, because business customers often make multiple purchases within a short period of time.
 So, instead of paying for every single order that has been placed, B2B buyers get an invoice or a monthly bill for all their purchases.
 Also, unlike B2C, B2B customers may expect different payment terms that vary from client to client (e.g. net 30, 60, or 90).

-# 6. Quick vs. On-Time Deliveries
+Quick vs On-Time Deliveries

 B2C consumers are concerned about the speed of delivery of their orders more than anything else.
 B2B buyers see it differently.
-Their purchases are usually scheduled to meet their ongoing operational and production needs, which is why they care about predictable delivery times more than speed.
-And this is why B2B customers seek long-term, reliable partnerships.
+Their purchases (and delivery schedules) are usually set to meet their ongoing operational and production needs, which is why they care about predictability more than speed.
+This is perhaps the main reason why B2B customers seek long-term, reliable partnerships.
 Delivery delays may lock production, disrupt supply chain operations, and inflict reputational losses on your client’s company.

 An online buying process in B2B is different from B2C due to its complexity, scope, and personalization.
 B2B customers can’t be treated as retail shoppers.
 Focusing on their unique needs will help you position yourself as a future-proof partner, online CX leader, and a B2B eCommerce success company.